NicholasLYang/uptointerpretation/content/posts/a-tooling-orchestration-protocol.md

 However, the LSP does have its limits.
-It's fundamentally a tool for editors, so the abstraction is a persistent server that needs to be started up.
+It's fundamentally a tool for editors, so the abstraction is a persistent server that needs to be started and queried.
 This makes sense for an editor, but it doesn't scale well into other domains such as CLIs or web services.
 This also doesn't necessarily play well with how tools are implemented under the hood.
 A lot of tools are originally conceived and implemented as one-shot systems, i.e. you run `eslint` or `clang` and wait until the process ends.
 Usually this process takes a few seconds to run.
-Whereas a language server is queried repeatedly as the code changes, and is expected to return an answer within a few hundred milliseconds.
-This usually necessitates some amount of caching or incremental computation which is often awkwardly tacked on post-facto.
+Whereas a language server is queried repeatedly as the code changes, and is expected to return an answer within a few hundred milliseconds (or risk providing a poor user experience).
+This usually necessitates some amount of caching or incremental computation, which is often awkwardly tacked on post-facto.

 There are attempts to extend the protocol with persistence ([LSIF](https://lsif.dev/) and